thispastwinter/Bamazon/README.md

 ## Over Order

-If the user trys to order more than what's available, the app list out the available amount.
+If the user trys to order more than what's available, the app lists out the available amount.
 There are checks and balances here.
 If they still enter a number over the available inventory, it alerts the user.
-Once they have entered a number less than or equal to the amount, or have decided to bypass ordering that item, the user is asked if they'd like to continue shopping.
+Once they have entered a number less than or equal to the amount, or have decided to bypass ordering the item, the user is asked if they'd like to continue shopping.

 ![](gifs/OverOrder.gif)

 ## Out Of Stock

-When and item is out of stock, the user is alerted and asked if they'd like to continue shopping.
+When an item is out of stock, the user is alerted and asked if they'd like to continue shopping.
 If they select 'no' the connection is ended.

 ![](gifs/outofstock.gif)